-I invite all potential patients to meet for an initial no-obligation 1 hour consultation for you to determine if this process appeals to you and for me to determine if you can make use of this process.
+I invite all potential patients to meet for an initial 1 hour consultation for you to determine if this process appeals to you and for me to determine if you can make use of this process.
 In this initial consultation we also explore how best you can move forward with your presenting issue(s).
 I might recommend another form of therapy or possibly another therapist who I think you would be better suited to.

 Training, qualifications & experience

 My life experience has convinced me that talking to someone who can listen - and respond - to you in a safe, confidential and non-judgemental environment, can facilitate your emotional and mental well-being so that you can live the life you want rather than the life you think you have been given.

 I worked as an Honorary psychotherapist in Adult Mental Health at Guys and St Thomas' Hospital, London and practice as a psychodynamic counsellor in private practice.
-I also work as a psychodynamic counsellor in NHS GP Surgeries.
+I also work as a Senior Counsellor in the NHS.
 I also run www.counsellingforlawyers.co.uk which offers lawyers a safe space to talk in confidence about issues which are affecting their work and possibly their family life.

 I am an approved Dynamic Interpersonal Therapy Practitioner, hold a Masters of Science in Psychodynamic Counselling from Birkbeck College, London University, a Post Graduate Diploma in Counselling from Birkbeck College, London University and a Foundation Degree in Counselling and Psychotherapy from Regent's College, London.
 I am a regular attendee on the Lecture Course at the Institute of Psychoanalysis.
 I have a BA (Hons) from Leeds University and a Post Graduate Diploma in French from Strasbourg University, France.

 Am an Accredited Member of the British Association of Counselling and Psychotherapy and work to the Association's Code of Ethics.
 Also a Member of the Association of Independent Practitioners and am on the United Kingdom Register of Counsellors and Psychotherapists.
 I am also registered member of The British Psychoanalytic Council.
 I hold a Criminal Records Bureau Certificate (CRB).
 Alongside my private practice I have presented a workshop for GPs on counselling.